github-education-resources/GitHubGraduation-2022/_data/AzT3Risk/AzT3Risk.md

 ---
 name: Souvik Mondal
 institution: Banaras Hindu University
-quote: Concistency is the key.
+quote: Do what you like.
 github_user: AzT3Risk
 ---